-Recommer ndation Deadline, responsibility • largely subsumed by the system-wide enhancements to business operations - to which it should commit the RBAs' support.
-Emphasizing the RBAs' commitments across the humanitarian-development-peace nexus, the updated MOU should clearly state FAO's commitment and roles in humanitarian response, as well as those of WFP in sustainable development.
-It should commit all RBAs to work at all levels to clarify and explain the relationships between their mandates; ensure that they do not conflict over roles or compete over resources; and convert competition into collaboration. responsibility RBA collaborate the co-ordinate disseminate beyond the In each country where it has adequate capacity, each RBA should appoint a focal point whose primary task should be support for and facilitation of RBAs' engagement in the UNSDCF.
-RBA regional offices and hubs should play a stronger role in supporting country offices' redefined collaboration.
-Instead, they should jointly monitor and report on their contributions to the overall efforts of the United Nations to achieve SDG 2 through the reformed United Nations development system, through the UNINFO portal.
+Recommer dation Deadline, responsibility • Emphasizing the RBAs' commitments across the humanitarian-development-peace nexus, the updated MOU should clearly state FAO's commitment and roles in humanitarian response, as well as those of WFP in sustainable development.
+It should commit all RBAs to work at all levels to clarify and explain the relationships between their mandates; ensure that they do not conflict over roles or compete over resources; and convert competition into collaboration.
+RBA collab the co-ordin disseminate beyond the dation 2.
+Restructure and reinforce the co-ordination architecture for oration within the framework of UNDS reform to ensure that at all levels, nation and evaluation of RBAC includes more proactive efforts to develop and e lessons and knowledge about how to optimize collaboration among and RBAS, about the costs and benefits of RBAC, and about technical experience usefully shared.
 The RBAs should retain and strengthen capacity for co-ordinating RBAC at their headquarters, with financial support from Member States.
 The co-ordination function should in future focus on optimizing the RBAs' engagement in and contribution to the UNDS reform process.
 In each country where it has adequate capacity, each RBA should appoint a focal point whose primary task should be support for and facilitation of RBAs' engagement in the UNSDCF.
 RBA regional offices and hubs should play a stronger role in supporting country offices' redefined collaborative engagement in UNSDCFs through capacity strengthening.
 The RBAs should not continue with a global action plan for their collaboration.
 Instead, they should jointly monitor and report on their contributions to the overall efforts of the United Nations to achieve SDG 2 through the reformed United Nations development system, through the UN INFO portal.
 The RBAs should monitor the finalization and implementation of their three pilot joint country strategies, assess their value in the context of the UNSDCF, and formally review whether the preparation of more such strategies is warranted.
-Deadline: (a) - (d): June 2022 (e): June 2023 Responsibility: FAO - Deputy Director-General, Partnerships and Outreach Stream IFAD - Associate Vice-President, External Relations and Governance Department WFP - Assistant Executive Director, Partnerships and Advocacy Department With the support of the SCG. ndation 3.
-Further embrace the new joint programming mechanisms at y level and ensure constructive, collaborative RBA engagement with Deadline: December 2022 Responsibility: FAO - Deputy Director- General, Partnerships and Outreach Stream; Director, Office of Strategy, Programme and Budget IFAD - Associate Vice- President,
+Deadline: (a) - (d): June 2022 (e): June 2023 Responsibility: FAO - Deputy Director- General, Partnerships and Outreach Stream IFAD - Associate Vice- President, External Relations and Governance Department WFP - Assistant Executive Director, Partnerships and Advocacy Department With the support of the SCG. dation 3.
+Further embrace the new joint programming mechanisms at y level and ensure constructive, collaborative RBA engagement with nanisms.
+The RBAs should develop and deliver consistent guidance to their country offices on: i. jointly preparing to engage in UNSDCF planning processes; Deadline: December 2022 Responsibility: FAO - Deputy Director- General, Partnerships and Outreach Stream; ii. jointly contributing to Common Country Analyses and UNSDCF preparation; iii. harmonizing their respective country multiannual plans with each other and with the UNSDCF; Director, Office of Strategy, Programme and Budget IFAD - Associate Vice- President, Programme